 In accordance with canon law, all couples receive instruction in the theology of Christian marriage during a series of premarital counseling sessions prior to any weddings.
 Additional steps are required for those who have previously been married, including the submission of a petition to the bishop for his approval.
 As Holy Matrimony is properly celebrated within one's own parish family, we require that at least one of the couple be a member of Pohick for a minimum of a year prior to the wedding.

-Weddings are not performed on Sundays, during the Season of Lent (Feb through mid-April), or near other major festivals of the Church.
+Weddings are not performed on Sundays, during the Season of Lent (varying from Feb through mid-April), or near other major festivals of the Church.
 Normally, they are celebrated in the church on Saturdays outside of these times, with the rehearsal on Friday evening before.
-Because of the high demand for facilities' usage, as well as the availability of clergy and church staff on a particular date and the need for sufficient time to complete the premarital counseling, couples are advised to contact one of the church clergy a minimum of six months in advance of the desired wedding date, and prior to the booking of any reception facilities.
+Because of the high demand for facilities' usage, as well as the availability of clergy and church staff on a particular date, and the need for sufficient time to complete the premarital counseling and any petitions to the bishop, couples are required to have an initial meeting with one of the church clergy a minimum of six months in advance of the desired wedding date, and prior to the booking of any reception facilities.

 Unction is the rite of anointing the sick with oil, and the laying on of hands, by which God's grace is given for the healing of spirit, mind and body.
 Holy Unction is offered at the 7:30 pm Wednesday Eucharist and by request.